j-oey/iw6x_menubase/README.md

 \
 give me credit for my work if you end up using this in a project, thanks!
 \
-adding a function takes 4 steps: \
+adding a function takes 4 steps\
-1) make the function (preferrably in a separate functions file and include it in your base file) \
+1) make the function (preferrably in a separate functions file and include it in your base file)
-2) find a submenu where you want to put the function and change the text of sed option\
+2) find a submenu where you want to put the function and change the text of sed option
-3) update the option count if you replaced a blank function line\
+3) update the option count if you replaced a blank function line
-4) go down to the options array and find the functions for the corresponding submenu and add the function\
+4) go down to the options array and find the functions for the corresponding submenu and add the function
+\

-menus are somewhat simple too:\
+menus are somewhat simple too\
 steps 1-4 are the same as a function but you will use newmenu(player,"MenuName") instead\
 5) make a new submenu in the newmenu function\
   heres a template:\